apache/causeway-site/content/core/services/scratchpad.md

     }

 If using the Wicket viewer, the `ToDoItemBulkUpdate` view model returned from the last action invoked will be displayed.
 Thereafter this view model can be used to perform a bulk update of the "enlisted" items.

+### Registering the Service

+Register like any other service in `isis.properties`:

+    isis.services=...,\
+                  com.mycompany.myapp.isis.SomeAuditingService,\
+                  ...

+### Related Services

+The [Bulk.Interaction](./bulk-interaction.html) service allows [@Bulk](../../applib-guide/reference/recognized-annotations/Bulk.html) actions to co-ordinate with each other.

+The [QueryResultsCache](./query-results-cache.html) is useful for caching the results of expensive method calls.